 Skiing in Ruka

-In Europe, January is generally very cold so the numerous ski lovers go to enjoy a winter holiday in one of the many well-equipped and renowned ski resorts on the continent.
+In Europe, January and Febbruary are generally very cold so the numerous ski lovers go to enjoy a winter holiday in one of the many well-equipped and renowned ski resorts on the continent.
 Surely the place where we are taking you today… is not for everyone!
 It’s in Ruka, in the Arctic polar circle.

 Ruka is one of the largest ski resorts in Finland; it’s well known internationally because, thanks to its equipment such as the Rukatunturi trampoline, it is often the official place of competitions of cross-country skiing competitions, Nordic combined and ski jumping.